hellohaptik/docs_haptik/docs/bot-builder/integrations/integrating-apis.md

    ```

-5. Response When conversation and permanent user data needs to be updated
+5. Response When conversation and User details needs to be updated
     ```python
     {
         "status": True,